-Born in Trenton NJ, Karl Clark graduated from the Trenton school system in 1981.
-He and his wife became Ewing residence in 2001 after serving 20 years in the United States Navy.
-He served in Yokosuka Japan; Pearl Harbor, HI; San Diego, CA; Pensacola, FL, and visited countries to include Hong Kong, Australia, Dubai and others.
-Karl’s presently employed with Educational Testing Service (ETS) as a Test Security Analyst.
-His son is a recent graduate of Ewing High School and attends TCNJ.
-His daughter attends Fisher Middle School.
-Karl volunteered numerous years with the Ewing Township Talent Show.
-Karl is a member of American Legion Post 182, and provides mentor-ship to young naval sailors.
-Karl gives charitable support to fight against Alzheimer Association, Cancer, and Sickle Cell.
+Karl served as Vice-President for EPEF from 2013 to 2017.
+In August of 2017 he was elected to serve as President.
+For years he served as EPEF’s Scholarship chair and has helped to grow the program, increasing giving each year.
+Born in Trenton NJ, Karl Clark was graduated from the Trenton school system in 1981.
+He and his wife, Masaé, became Ewing residents in 2001.
+Karl served 20 years in the United States Navy stationed in Yokosuka Japan; Pearl Harbor, HI; San Diego, CA; and Pensacola, FL.
+During his service he visited many places including Hong Kong, Australia, Dubai and Kenya.
+Karl is presently employed with Educational Testing Service (ETS) as a Test Security Supervisor.
+His son and daughter are both graduates of Ewing High School.
+Karl volunteered numerous years with the Ewing Township Talent Show, is a member of American Legion Post 182, and US Naval recruits.
+He’s an advocate for education and studying foreign languages.

 Laura Canavera – Treasurer

 An EPEF trustee since 2009, Laura has served as the EPEF Treasurer since 2013.
 Laura and her husband have resided in Ewing since 2002.
 She was an active member of the Parkway PTA (2010-2015) where she served as their Treasurer, Vice-President and Secretary.
 Currently her son attends Fisher Middle School where Laura is a member of the Fisher Parents Association.

 Laura graduated from Douglass College, Rutgers University with her degree in American Studies and Criminal Justice.
 She is a Senior Tax Examiner working for the New Jersey Department of Labor and Workforce Development since 1994.